-Following from the regular supervisory review performed by the competent supervisory authorities, additional requirements may be established (Pillar 2 requirements and Pillar 2 guidance).
+Following from the regular supervisory review performed by the competent supervisory authorities, additional requirements may be established (Pillar 2 requirements - including Pillar 2 requirement for the risk of excessive leverage (P2R-LR) - and Pillar 2 guidance, including Pillar 2 guidance for the risk of excessive leverage (P2G-LR)).

 Furthermore, CRD empowers the European Banking Authority ("EBA") to draw up regulatory technical standards that specify some of the aspects covered by CRD and CRR.
-Upon their adoption by the European Commission, these norms are directly applicable under Portuguese law.
+Upon their adoption by the

+European Commission, these norms are directly applicable under Portuguese law.
 Guidelines issued by the EBA are subject to their adoption by national competent authorities.